joshellman/memory-game/README.md

 ##Synopsis

 The following game is called "Memory Game."
+The game is meant for two players to compete against each other to determine who has the best visual memory.
 There are a total of 20 cards, which consists of 10 pairs.
-The game is meant for two players to compete against each other to determine who has the best visual memory.
+The game starts with all of the cards facing down.
+When you consecutively click on two identical cards, those cards will remain face up.
+However, if the two cards you click are not identical, they will remain face down and the player will have to start from scratch.

 ##Code Example